+The report is uploaded in Moodle.
 The manuscript that you present in class forms the beginning of your thesis.
-Out of the reserved 90 minutes, 60 are reserved for seminar class and 30 for a private discussion with your supervisor.
-The presentation should be no longer than 15 minutes and opponent has about 30 minutes to give feedback on the report and engage the seminar participants in a discussion of development suggestions.
+Out of the reserved 75 minutes, 45 are reserved for seminar presentation and discussion, and 30 for a private discussion with your supervisor.
+The presentation should be no longer than 10-15 minutes and the opponent has max 30 minutes to give feedback on the report and engage the seminar participants in a discussion of development suggestions.